zoonk/handbook/how-we-work/communication/async-communication.md

 As mentioned earlier, there is no ASAP here.
 We're not a healthcare project.
 Nobody is dying.
 If we need something ASAP is because we didn't plan well, so we'll have to wait and do a better planning next time.
-This is about respecting each other's time.
+This is about **respecting** each other's time.

 It also means we have more time to think about things.
-Instead of rushing into a meeting unprepared, we can join a conversation at any time and share our point of view, thinking deeper about the subject, sharing references, etc.
+Instead of rushing into a meeting unprepared, you can join a conversation at any time and share your point of view, thinking deeper about the subject, sharing references, etc.
 We wouldn't be able to do those things during a meeting because it requires an immediate response.
 Ultimately, this leads to a higher quality work.

-Sometimes we'll depend on someone else's work to continue our task.
+Sometimes you'll depend on someone else's work to continue your task.
-However, that shouldn't block us from working on other things.
+However, that shouldn't block you from working on other things.
 There will always be work available to do.
-We can move to another task or answer a pending discussion while waiting for the other person to answer us.
+You can move to another task or answer a pending discussion while waiting for the other person to answer you.
-If we really don't have any work on your plate, then good for us!
+If you really don't have any work on your plate, then good for you!
-Let's just go enjoy whatever we like to do during our free time. :)
+Go enjoy whatever you like to do during your free time. :)

 ### Focus